moritzgermann/ParallelMergeSort/README.md

 ## Requirements

 - **Java version**: This project requires Java **11 or higher**.
+- **Maven**: Apache Maven must be installed to build and run the project.
 - **Bash**: A Bash-compatible terminal is needed to execute the program.

 ---